loftTech/obsidian-oblogger/README.md

 ## faq

-- why can't I rename files from the side panel?
+- why can't I rename notes/files from the side panel?
   - because it's hard :(. if you figure out how to link into the FileExplorer core plugin in a clean way, please let us know!
 - why can't I log to the root vault folder?
   - because you didn't eat your vegetables